-Georgetown Dining (new window), which runs the Leo O’Donovan Dining Hall (“Leo’s”), maintains a strong focus in sustainability.
+Hoya Hospitalit (new window)y (new window), which runs the Leo O’Donovan Dining Hall (“Leo’s”) along with several other dining locations on campus, maintains a strong focus in sustainability.
 Dining Services successfully gained headway in the 2009-2010 school year by focusing efforts on multiple facets of the dining program, including reducing waste, reducing consumption of water and resources, increasing sustainable foods, and reducing our carbon footprint.
 These efforts will continue to be a main focus in moving forward.
 Below is an overview of our major initiatives and progress to date.

 Sustainably Sourced Foods